 We’re serious when we say that it’s almost a plant-and-forget kind of grower.

-But when it comes to the Monstera, it’s important to keep a few care tips in mind…check out our pointers for the Swiss Cheese Plant below!
+But when it comes to the growing the Monstera, it’s important to keep a few care tips in mind…check out our pointers for the Swiss Cheese Plant below!

 Green Thumb Revival May Earn A Commission For Purchases Made After Clicking Links On This Page.
 Learn More.